csnewman/BlazorSignalR/README.md

 Currently LongPolling is the only working transport.
 ServerSentEvents and WebSockets are not supported in blazor, so therefore are not supported here yet.

+The benefits of this setup is that as SignalR changes, this package takes little maintenance, as it only replaces the transport mechanisms, which are unlikely to change.

 ## Alternatives